DHTMLX/docs-diagram/docs/shapes/shape_types.md

 Tip: Use the name of the necessary shape as a value of the **type** attribute inside the shape object, while [preparing a data set for loading into the diagram](common_guides/loading_data.md#preparingdatatoload).

-- the `"card"` shape that is the default shape in the "org chart" mode of Diagram:
+- the `"card"` shape that is the default shape in the org chart mode of Diagram:

 <iframe src="https://snippet.dhtmlx.com/5ign6fyy?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="550"></iframe>